ProctorU/storm/README.md

 > Storm is currently a WIP.

-> Storm is a 100% open-source platform that provides a self-hosted monitoring service to your web apps.
+> Storm is a 100% open-source, internationalized, platform that provides a self-hosted monitoring service to your web apps.
 It provides Slack notifications, AWS server reboot within Slack, and many more useful features.